The 2-systole on compact K\"ahler surfaces with positive scalar curvature: Systolic inequalities on ruled surfaces

 Combining the estimates for the minimal ruled surface $X_0$ and its blowups $X_k$ we obtain the following systolic inequality in the non-rational case.

 \begin{theorem} Let $X\to B$ be a ruled surface (not necessarily minimal) fibred over a complex curve $B$ of genus $g\ge1$, and let $\omega$ be a PSC Kähler metric on $X$.
 Then

-Moreover, equality holds if and only if $B$ is an elliptic curve, $X$ is minimal and isometrically covered by $\PP^1 \times \CC$, and $\omega$ has constant scalar curvature so that $\omega \cdot F \le \omega \cdot C_0$, in which case the $\syst_2(\omega)$ is achieved by the $\PP^1$-fibre. \end{theorem} \begin{proof} By Proposition~\ref{prop:ruled-J0-bound} and Lemma~\ref{lem:Jk-ruled-g>=1}, we obtain
+Moreover, equality holds if and only if \(B\) is an elliptic curve, \(X\) is minimal and isometrically covered by \(\PP^1\times\CC\), so that the induced metric \(\omega\) has constant scalar curvature with holomorphic \(2\)-systole realized by the \(\PP^1\)-fibre. \end{theorem} \begin{proof} By Theorem~\ref{thm:finite-J} (1), Proposition~\ref{prop:ruled-J0-bound}, and Lemma~\ref{lem:Jk-ruled-g>=1}, every PSC K\"ahler metric \(\omega\) on a ruled surface over a base of genus \(g\ge1\) satisfies

-with equality if and only if $B$ is an elliptic curve, $\omega$ has constant scalar curvature, and the holomorphic $2$-systole is realised by the $\PP^1$-fibre.
-It therefore suffices to work in this equality case and prove that $X$ is isometrically covered by $\PP^1\times\CC$.